sass/sass/doc-src/SASS_REFERENCE.md

       border-width: 2in;
       border-style: dashed; }

-### Named Arguments
+#### Keyword Arguments

-Because mixins are not standardized, it can be difficult for readers of a stylesheet to know what the arguments mean when they come across a mixin include.
-Additionally, some mixins have many arguments and often those have defaults and it becomes difficult to include the mixin when you only care to override a small set of the default values.
-Because of these cases, Sass allows you to pass named arguments when including a mixin or calling a sass function.
+Mixins can also be included using explicit keyword arguments.

-For instance, we could have written the above example like this:
+For instance, we the above example could be written as:

-    @mixin sexy-border($color, $width: 1in) {
-      border: {
-        color: $color;
-        width: $width;
-        style: dashed;
-      }
-    }
     p { @include sexy-border($color: blue); }
     h1 { @include sexy-border($color: blue, $width: 2in); }

+While this is less concise, it can make the stylesheet easier to read.
+It also allows functions to present more flexible interfaces, providing many arguments without becoming difficult to call.

-Named arguments can be passed in any order and arguments with default values can be omitted just like they can when passing arguments positionally.
-Because the named arguments are variable names, it should be noted that underscores and dashes can be used interchangeably.
+Named arguments can be passed in any order, and arguments with default values can be omitted.
+Since the named arguments are variable names, underscores and dashes can be used interchangeably.

 ## Output Style